A4. Global biodiversity impacts of UK economic activity / sustainable consumption

 For accurate interpretation of the results presented within this indicator, it is necessary to understand the following caveats:

-- Data tracing all commodities exactly back to their countries/territories of origin are not publicly available.
-Whilst based on empirical statistics, the outputs produced by this indicator are derived from modelling so should be considered as estimates rather than exact countries/territories of origin.
+• Data tracing all commodities exactly back to their countries/territories of origin are not publicly available.
+Whilst based on empirical statistics, the outputs produced by this indicator are derived from modelling so should be considered as estimates rather than exact values.

-- Data linking impacts to trade are compiled at national level meaning any action by the UK in specific regions will be 'averaged' across the full global supply chain.
+• Data linking impacts to trade are compiled at the national level, meaning any action by the UK in specific regions will be 'averaged' across the full global supply chain.
 Therefore, it will be hard to differentiate UK action from the actions of other consumer nations.
-The indicator will be more responsive to multi-national action than to UK action specifically.
+The indicator will be more responsive to multi-national/-lateral action than to UK action specifically.

-- The objective of this data set is to identify impacts that are geographically specific, so linking consumption to production location is key to understanding these impacts.
+• The objective of this dataset is to identify impacts that are geographically specific, so linking consumption to production location is key to understanding these impacts.
 An MRIO is therefore linked to additional data through a modelling framework to estimate consumption via production location.
-We use Exiobase for this, so that the financial flows (the picture of the whole economy) align with the UK Material and Carbon footprints.
-However, each of these is measuring something that does not vary with location (for example, estimates of carbon from consumption are based on factors applied to the production process, not the location of the process).
-Hence there are limits to how much the biodiversity indicator and the carbon and material indicators can be directly compared.
+We use EXIOBASE for this, so that the financial flows (the picture of the whole economy) align with the UK Material and Carbon Footprints.
+However, each of these is measuring something that does not vary with location and so does not require this additional step (for example, estimates of carbon from consumption are based on factors applied to the production process, not the location of the process).
+Hence there are limits to how much this set of indicators and the Material and Carbon indicators can be directly compared.

-- Lags in the underlying data sets mean that data is only available in the current release up to 2018.
-Care should also be taken in analysing trends over time which can reflect complex changes in production volume, trade distributions, estimated inter-sectoral demands and final consumption expenditure.
+• Lags in the underlying datasets mean that data are only available up to 2021 in the current release.
+Care should be taken in analysing trends over time which can reflect complex changes in production volume, trade distributions, estimated inter-sectoral demands and final consumption expenditure.

 In many of the countries/territories where commodities are driving rapid impacts, the UK represents a small proportion of the total demand.
-However, the understanding data set allows the proportion of demand to be identified and the other consumers also contributing to the demand, hence providing better opportunities to work with producer countries and to work multi-laterally with other consumer countries to address sustainable production and reduce impacts.
+However, the underlying dataset allows the proportion of demand to be identified and the other consumers also contributing to the demand, hence providing better opportunities to work with producer countries/territories and to work multi-laterally with other consumer countries/territories to address sustainable production and reduce impacts.

 Additional notes

-- All crops with data recorded in FAOSTAT are included (see technical document for further detail and exceptions).
+• All crops with data recorded in FAOSTAT are included (see technical documentation for further detail and exceptions).

-- Underlying data sets currently restrict analysis to the years 2005 to 2017.
-See the technical report for further information about planned data updates for each underlying data set.
+• Underlying datasets currently restrict analysis to the years 2005 to 2021.
+See the technical documentation for further information about planned data updates for each underlying dataset.

 Goals and Targets